ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   application interactions with the transport layer.

-- Selection between alternate network paths, using additional information about the networks over which a connection can operate (e.g. Provisioning Domain (PvD) information {{RFC7556}}) where available.
+- Selection between alternate network paths, using additional information about the networks over which a Connection can operate (e.g. Provisioning Domain (PvD) information {{RFC7556}}) where available.

 - Explicit support for transport-specific features to be applied, should that